Empowering youth to partner with their community to create economic and environmental vitality through hands-on learning and team-based projects.

 Please see the YES!
 Calendar for current dates and locations of this year’s events and more.

 YES! staff work intensively with teams to assess community assets and needs, create action plans, identify and involve community partners, and link teams with further funding resources to match the students’ passion with a real need and opportunity in their community.
 Guidance by staff as well as interactions with business and industry experts leads to ambitious renewable energy and energy conservation projects that demonstrate an impact in the greater community.
+Find contact information for the YES! staff here.

 The first YES! season was inaugurated in 2007, made possible by a partnership between Prairie Woods Environmental Learning Center and Southwest Initiative Foundation.
 The expansion to double the size of the program for the 2009-2010 season, in collaboration with Prairie Ecology Bus Center, was funded in part by the Minnesota Renewable Energy Marketplace: An Alliance for Talent Development.
 Organizations interested in partnering to bring YES! to their Minnesota communities should contact us at firstname.lastname@example.org.

-Please see the current Program Supporters page.
+Please see the current Program Supporters page for additional information.